Lonesome mountain Gross Bessillon

 First less steep path section to the right

-Less than 50 meters later, the path turns left again and climbs, continuing under the low trees over dirt terrain with few clues.
-After a strenuous climb of around 100 meters, the path leads flat out again to the right.
+Less than 50 metres later, the path turns left again and climbs, continuing under the low trees over dirt terrain with few clues.
+After a strenuous climb of around 100 metres, the path leads flat out again to the right.
 We are now at the foot of the rock face through which we are looking for a climb further south.
-Flatter out means, of course, that you can still go up.
+Flatter out means, of course, that you will still go up.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.